-Do not use wax, alcohol, benzene, thinner, or other chemical detergents.
+Do not use wax, alcohol, benzene, paint thinner, or other chemical detergents.
 These can damage the case.

-Cleaning the Air Filters and Vents
+Cleaning the Air Filter and Vent

-Clean the air filters and air intake vents after every 100 hours of use.
+Clean the air filter and air intake vent after every 100 hours of use.
 If they are not cleaned periodically, they can become clogged with dust, preventing proper ventilation.
 This can cause overheating and damage the projector.